 One issue that isn’t discussed enough is the alarming suicide rate among our military veterans.
 This is a crisis, and the status quo is unacceptable.
 Let’s take the money we are currently spending on military operations around the world that are not in our interest, the money we spend maintaining military bases in other countries around the world, policing the world, and intervening in other nation’s internal affairs, and let’s use that money to make sure our military veterans are getting the healthcare treatment and the help they need.
 Let’s take the money we are pouring into the military industrial complex, and put those resources into taking care of our military veterans and all of our active duty military personnel.

 We need to responsibly minimize taxation as much as possible and as soon as possible, and ultimately transition toward a system of voluntary taxation.
 Nobody should be forced to provide the fruits of their labor to further policy and government actions they don't agree with.
 Further, no person should be forced to labor for the benefit of another, or have the fruits of their labor forcibly taken from them for the benefit of another.
-A free society requires that the welfare-warfare state must be phased out and dismantled.
-Voluntary, private charity will replace the welfare state, and a robust defensive military will replace the bloated military industrial complex.
+A free society requires that the welfare state be phased out and replaced with sustainable, voluntary charity.

 The minimum wage destroys jobs and is a violation of employer's and employee's rights to freely contract with one another.
 The minimum wage is particularly harmful for our poorest communities and those who need entry-level jobs.